Columbia Nursing Home Abuse Lawyers at Strom Law Firm

 What can I do if I suspect my loved one has been the subject of abuse or neglect in a Columbia Nursing Home?

-Several options may be available to you if you suspect that you or your loved one have been the subject of improper care, abuse or neglect.
-You can report the conduct to the South Carolina office of the Ombudsman, and can also file a complaint with South Carolina Department of Health and Environmental Control (DHEC), the South Carolina agency charged with oversight and inspection of long term and residential care facilities.
-Either entity may initiate an investigation, and the results of that investigation can be important in helping to establish a claim against a facility.
+Several options may be available to you if you suspect that you or your loved one have been the subject of improper care, abuse, or neglect.
+You can report the conduct to the South Carolina office of the Ombudsman and can also file a complaint with South Carolina Department of Health and Environmental Control (DHEC), the South Carolina agency charged with oversight and inspection of long term and residential care facilities.
+Either entity may initiate an investigation, and the results of that investigation can be important in helping to establish a claim against a nursing home facility.
+Victims can also get the help of a nursing home abuse attorney to file their claim.

 What signs should I be aware of if I suspect my loved one has been the victim of nursing home abuse or neglect?